AbdouElnemr/SnakeGame-Jquery/README.md

 ## Description:

-This is a Snake Game using .
+This is a Snake Game .
 I Made it during the #3 Months ITI Python Full Stack Development Track using FrontEnd Technologies:

 * HTML